A Comparison of Orangetheory vs Crossfit

 - Aerobic exercises

-Cross-fit exercise is a conditioning and strength workout made up of functional movements performed at high levels of vigor.
-Most of the movements are not new because we perform them in our day to day lives.
+Therefore, cross-fit exercise is a conditioning and strength workout.
+It’s made up of functional movements performed at high levels of exercise.
+Most of the movements are not new.
+This is because we perform them in our day to day lives.
 They include pushing, squatting, and pulling.
-The feature variations of the workouts included, such as the squats or weight lifting, are made to last for specific amounts of time.
+The feature variations of the workouts are made to last for specific amounts of time.
 This is meant to build muscle strength and endurance.

 What does a Crossfit workout consist of?

-The cross-fit workouts are usually effective due to their emphasis on certain elements like speed, load, and distance that help you to develop high levels of strength and power.
+So, the cross-fit workouts are usually effective due to their emphasis on certain elements like speed, load, and distance.
+This helps you to develop high levels of strength and power.
 During workouts, you may use the following exercise equipments:

 - Plyo boxes